syl20bnr/spacemacs-elpa-mirror/melpa/gnus-desktop-notify-readme.txt

 into your ``.gnus`` file.
-The default is to use `alert' if available, which works on every operating system and allows the user to customize the notification through emacs.
+The default is to use `alert' if available, which works on every operating system and allows the user to customize the notification through Emacs.
 See https://github.com/jwiegley/alert#for-users for further info.
-If not available, the `notifications' library (part of emacs >= 24) is used, so no external dependencies are required.
-With emacs
+If not available, the `notifications' library (part of Emacs >= 24) is used, so no external dependencies are required.
+With Emacs
 <= 23 instead the generic ``notify-send`` program is used, which (in Debian
 or Ubuntu) is available in the ``libnotify-bin`` package.